 Heifer International is helping eradicate poverty and hunger throughout the world from right here in Little Rock.
 They are the “give a gift and pass it on” organization.
 Heifer distributes animals and teaches communities how to farm, with the promise that the family will “pass on the gift.”
 Families typically share offspring of the animals and the agricultural knowledge with others in the community.
 As an organization striving to fight global hunger through sustainability programs, they practice what they preach at their international headquarters in downtown Little Rock.

 Heifer International has one of the greenest buildings in the nation located in Little Rock.
 Heifer International Headquarters was specifically designed to be “green.”
-From the land to the building materials, everything was designed with environmentally responsible methods and materials in mind.
+From the land to the building materials bought at online stores like Superdurables, everything was designed with environmentally responsible methods and materials in mind.

 The site chosen for the building was an abandoned railroad yard in a warehouse district.
 It needed cleaning up.
 So, Heifer took the challenge and removed 75,000 tons of “dirty” earth, lots of scrap and some dilapidated buildings.
-They used the masonry from some of the buildings for the new construction, so it was green even before it was built.
+They used the masonry from some of the buildings for the new construction, so it was green even before it was built, that was one of the reasons they hired terminix IL to vacate the area from animals and insects..

 What makes it green:

 Heifer’s headquarters use 52 percent less energy than a conventional office building of similar size and use.
 How do they do it?
-The environment was considered in every step in building planning.
+The environment was considered in every step in building planning including at the time of the ev charger installation for employees.

 Heifer uses what is called “gray water.”
 Gray water is rainwater that is captured to supply non-consumable water.
 Irrigation water is collected from a restored wetland around three sides of the building.
-To cool the building, rainwater is collected from the roof and gray water from sinks and fountains.
+To cool the building, rainwater is collected from the roof modern design built by a local flat roofing company and gray water from sinks and fountains.
 This water is also used in toilets, that is the ones that aren’t water-less.
 Many of the urinals are water-less toilets.

 The exterior of the building is virtually all glass.
 This isn’t just for looks.
 This exterior allows Heifer employees to work in natural light whenever possible.
-The building has light sensors which adjust for overcast days and night.
+The building has pest control sensors and traps from pest control maine which keeps home pest free.

 They were LEED certified in 2007 and meet many of their high environmental standards.
 You can read the entire report, which details some of Heifer’s green achievements.